GNOME/gjs/doc/CPP_Style_Guide.md

 Each of these groups must be separated by blank lines.
 Within each group, all the headers should be alphabetized.
-The first four groups should use angle brackets for the includes.
+The first five groups should use angle brackets for the includes.

-SpiderMonkey headers should in theory also all use angle brackets, but currently due to a bug in SpiderMonkey, the GJS header `"gjs/jsapi-wrapper.h"` must be included instead of `<jsapi.h>` and `<jsfriendapi.h>`, and before any other SpiderMonkey headers.
+Note that the header `<config.h>` must be included before any SpiderMonkey headers.
-So the SpiderMonkey headers should use quotes for the includes.

 GJS headers should use quotes, _except_ in public header files (any header file included from `<gjs/gjs.h>`.)